frederic-perez/AmE-dictionary/data/dictionary.md

 __snoodlike__
 __snooker<sup>1</sup>__ _n_ :two: __2__ A shot in which the cue ball is left in a position such that another ball blocks the object ball.
 The opponent is then usually forced to play the cue ball off a cushion.
 __snooker<sup>2</sup>__ _vt_ /SNOO-kuhr/ _slang_ To cheat, dupe, trap, stymie, etc.
-__snoop__ _v_ :three: To try to find out about someone’s private affairs by secretly looking in their house, examining their possessions etc. _She snooped around._ _Big Brother snooping on innocent Americans._
+__snoop__ _vi_ :four::smiling_imp: To try to find out about someone’s private affairs by secretly looking in their house, examining their possessions etc. To pry into the private affairs of others, especially by prowling about. _She snooped around._ _Big Brother snooping on innocent Americans._
 __snoot__ _v_ :two: To behave disdainfully toward; condescend to.
 __snootiness__
 __snooty__ _adj_ :eight: __1__ Snobbishly aloof; haughty. _A snooty restaurant._ __2__ High-class; exclusive.